CHANTICLEER INT’L BOOK AWARDS – The CIBAs

-So you want to win the $1,000 cash prize for the 2020 Chanticleer International Book Awards Book Overall Grand Prize Best Book Award?
+So you want to win the $1,000 cash prize for the 2020 Chanticleer International Book Awards Book Overall Grand Prize Best Book Award!

 First, select the genre.
 Then select the category within the genre.
-We offer fourteen different genre book awards; each genre book award has at least five categories in which you can win a ribbon.
+Each genre book award has at least five categories in which you can win a 1st Place Category Ribbon package

 - The Chatelaine Awards for Romance and Romantic Fiction

-- The Laramie Awards for Western, Pioneer & Civil War, North American Historical Fiction
+- The Laramie Awards for Western, Pioneer & Civil War, North American Western Fiction

 - The Chaucer Awards for Early Period Historical Fiction: Pre-historic, Ancient, Dark Ages, Medieval, Renaissance, and World History